Operational or Strategic CFO: Which Do You Need?

 When Do You Need to Hire a Strategic CFO?

-- Feeling confident that you are working with a fully qualified, experienced finance professional
+- The knowledge that you are working with a fully qualified, experienced finance professional